Halocyctus/Halocyctus/README.md

         self.name = "Halocytus"
         self.role = "Cybersecurity Enthusiast"
         self.language_spoken = ["es", "en", "fr"]

-    def introduce_myself(self):
-        print("Currently script kiddie and will always be") print("Studying Cybersec and proud member of kucss")

     def github(self):
         print("I'm going to be uploading interesting stuff that can be useful for me/you in the future")